Find it. Build it. Drive it!

 Build My Ride brings back the cars you dreamed about as a kid.
 Whether you’re a rookie or a pro, we have projects for every skill level.
 Join our crew of builders and register today!

-The Nomad holds a clean California title in the current owner's name and is registered as non-operational status.
-There is a reserve price that will need to be met in order for the car to sell.
+It holds a clean California title in the name of the body shop.
+There is a reserve price that will need to be met in order for it to sell.

 Build My Ride brings back the cars you dreamed about as a kid.
 Whether you’re a rookie or a pro, we have projects for every skill level.
 Join our crew of builders and register today!